RBA Rate Indicator - January 2020

 What is the RBA Rate Indicator saying today?

-As at 18 July, the ASX 30 Day Interbank Cash Rate Futures August 2018 contract was trading at 98.505, indicating a 0% expectation of an interest rate increase to 1.75% at the next RBA Board meeting.
+As at 6 December, the ASX 30 Day Interbank Cash Rate Futures January 2020 contract was trading at 99.255, indicating a 3% expectation of an interest rate decrease to 0.50% at the next RBA Board meeting.

-The table below highlights how market expectations of an interest rate increase at the next RBA Board meeting has evolved in recent days.
+The table below highlights how market expectations of an interest rate decrease at the next RBA Board meeting has evolved in recent days.

 This information is indicative only.
 It is not investment advice and readers should seek their own professional advice in assessing the effect of the information in their circumstances.
 ASX Limited and its related corporations accept no responsibility for errors or omissions, including negligence, or for any damage loss or claim arising from reliance on the information.
 Futures and options trading involves the potential for both profits and losses and only licensed brokers and advisors can advise on this risk.